 Track your discipline-specific hours on your own; you can download a tracking form for CCT discipline-specific hours, or one for FFD discipline-specific hours.

 When you attend a CTL workshop remotely, we record your attendance.
 There’s no need to sign in separately.
 In person, make sure you fill out the sign-in form and/or swipe your BuffOne card to record your attendance.

-Any workshop hosted by the CTL will count toward the general teaching workshop/hours requirement for the certificates.
-You can see workshop offerings on the CTL Events page, by clicking the themed tabs.
+Any workshop listed in the Events for Credit section of the CTL website will count toward the general teaching workshop/hours requirement for the certificates.

-The CTL sometimes advertises non-CTL events offered through campus partners on the Events page; these workshops can usually count toward certificate hours, though you will need to let a CTL staff member know you were there, or verify that you can receive credit in advance.
-Email CTL@colorado.edu to check about specific offerings.
+The CTL sometimes advertises non-CTL events offered through our campus partners; these workshops might also count toward certificate hours, though you will need to email Preston Cumming to check about specific offerings to confirm.